rothgar/local-llm-messenger/README.md

 Ollama does not yet support any AI models that have image generation or image processing.
 When models are available we can add the ability to send and receive images.
 If you send images to the bot they are downloaded into `app/media/` but are currently not used for anything until image processing or generation is available.

+Ollama does not yet support message context (only supported with openAI).

 You can sign up for a sendblue indehacker account by emailing their support and requesting it for personal use.
 It is limited to 100 messages a month and always appends `-Sent using sendblue.co` to your messages.